Samuel V. Schoonmaker, IV

 Honors and Awards

-• Only practicing lawyer presenting at an ABA program at the Alaska Supreme Court, along with the Chief Justice of the Alaska Supreme Court, a Justice of the Texas Supreme Court and a Federal District Court judge.
+ABA program at the Alaska Supreme Court on family law appeals, alongside the Chief Justice of the Alaska Supreme Court, a Justice of the Texas Supreme Court and a Federal District Court judge.

 About Sam